ivoa/vo-dml/README.md

 [README](./tools/README.txt).
 There is an alternative [gradle](https://gradle.org) driven engine [being developed](./tools/gradletooling), with more details [here](./tools/gradletooling/ReadMe.md)

-_note that this has been moved from https://volute.g-vo.org/svn/trunk/projects/dm/vo-dml/_
+_note that this project was moved from https://volute.g-vo.org/svn/trunk/projects/dm/vo-dml/_